mlauss2/sandec/README.md

 - PSAD/iMUSE audio is still very imperfect (All titles up to inclunding The Dig)
 - Rebel Assault I
-  - all codecs used in the DOS Version of RA1 have been implemented, there are still visual glitches in codecs4/5 and pitch issues in most videos.
+  - all codecs used in the DOS Version of RA1 have been implemented, there are still visual glitches in codecs4/5.
 - Bl16 Video / VIMA Audio

 # Build: